CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/rest-api.md

 that can be sent with each request.
 Including these variables and setting them to true or false will enable or disable the features for the email.

-    inlinizecss: When set to true, all CSS will be inlined inside the HTML
-    clicktracking: When set to true, links will be redirected and tracked
-    bouncetracking: When set to true, bounces will be tracked
-    openstracking: When set to true, opens will be tracked
+    "inlinizecss":        When set to true, all CSS will be inlined inside the HTML "clicktracking":      When set to true, links will be redirected and tracked "bouncetracking":     When set to true, bounces will be tracked "openstracking":      When set to true, opens will be tracked

 The variables can be either provided as regular POST data, or they can be encoded in JSON.
 If you use JSON, the Content-Type should be set to application/json.